owlbarn/tutorial/book/algodiff/README.md

 Before we move on, did you notice that we get $\frac{\partial~y}{\partial~x_1}$ for "free" while calculating $\frac{\partial~y}{\partial~x_0}$.
 Noticing this will help you to understad the next section, namely how to decide which mode (forward or backward) to use in practice.

 ### Forward or Reverse?

 Since both can be used to differentiate a function then the natural question is which mode we should choose in practice.
 The short answer is: it depends on your function.

 In general, given a function that you want to differentiate, the rule of thumb is:

-* if input variables >> output variables, then use reverse mode;
+* if the number of input variables is far larger than that of the output variables, then use reverse mode;
-* if input variables << output variables, then use forward mode.
+* if the number of output variables is far larger than that of the input variables, then use forward mode.

 Later we will show example of this point.